stevenchen333/Risk-Measure-Forecasting-and-Dynamic-Portfolio-Optimization/README.md

 # Introduction
-The problem of portfolio optimization have been revolutionized by Markowitz’s mean-variance model in 1952 1 titled simply Portfolio Selection[1].
+The problem of portfolio optimization have been revolutionized by Markowitz’s mean-variance model in 1952  titled simply Portfolio Selection.
 However the portfolio optimization proposed assume perfect knowledge of expected returns and portfolio covariance matrix, which is impossible to have considering the unpredictable nature of the financial market.
 Many work have been proposed to address this issue.
 For example, robust(or ditributionally robust) stochastic framework